Crossroadsman/python-notes/libraries/ftfy/ftfy.md

 ftfy will do everything it can to fix the problem.

-Also, keep in mind Joel Spolsky's great [Unicode character set article][joel-unicode] to avoid causing Unicode problems for others.
+Also, keep in mind Joel Spolsky's great [Unicode character set blog post][joel-unicode] to avoid causing Unicode problems for others.